piti118/react-router-auth-provider/README.md

 ## Usage

 react-router-auth-provider consists of ``<AuthProvider/>``, ``<AuthRoute/>`` and HOC ``withAuth``.
-Easiest way to see how it works together is to head to [example](https://github.com/piti118/react-router-auth-provider-example)
+Easiest way to see how it works together is to head over to [example](https://github.com/piti118/react-router-auth-provider-example)

 ## API